jbisits/jbisits.github.io/_pages/about.md

 I was lucky to have great supervisors ([Associate Professor Jan Zika](https://sites.google.com/view/janzika/home) and [Dr Geoff Stanley](https://geoffstanley.github.io/)) for my honours project one of whom even took me on to do a PhD!

 Currenlty I am in the second year of my PhD and continuing to work as a freelance double bassist.

-## Education

-- Doctor of Philosophy ([School of Mathematics and Statistics](https://www.unsw.edu.au/science/our-schools/maths), University of New South Wales) under supervision of Associate Professor Jan Zika (2022 - present)
-- Bachelor of Science (Advanced Mathematics) (Honours) major in applied mathematics, University of New South Wales (2021)
-- Bachelor of Music (Performance), University of Sydney (2010)